 Having a loved one, friend or family member in a hospital can be a stressful and difficult time for everyone involved.
 WebMD states that it is important for the patient to have a friend or relative who can stay at the hospital and advocate for them.
 In some cases, finding a person that has been admitted to a hospital can be difficult without a certain amount of information.
 There are a few things that can be done in order to make this process smoother and get you to your loved one's side quickly.

 Call the hospital where your loved one is located and ask for patient information.
-If you are not sure which hospital they are staying at call the hospital closest to their home first and then the next closest one, and so on.
+Many hospitals even have an automated system you can utilize to look up the telephone number to the patient's room.
+If you are not sure which hospital the individual is staying at, call the hospital closest to their home first and then the next closest one, and so on.

 - Jupiterimages/Photos.com/Getty Images